network-science-lab/infmax-simulator-icm-mln/README.md

 ## Running the pipeline

-To run experiments execute: `run_experiments.py` and provide proper CLI arguments, i.e. a path to configuration file and a runner type.
+To run experiments execute: `run_experiments.py` and provide proper CLI arguments, i.e. a path to the configuration file.
 See examples in `_config/examples` for inspirations.
 As a result, for each evaluated spreading case, a csv file will be obtained with a folllowing data regarding each actor of the network:

 ```python
 actor: int              # actor's id